List of ships for the rescue of refugees in the Mediterranean Sea: Further related organisations

 In conjunction with Alarm Phone, Watch the Mediterranean Sea monitors deaths and violations of migrants' rights at the maritime borders of the EU via an online mapping platform.
 Caminando Fronteras advocates for migrants' rights at the borders of the EU.
 The Civil Maritime Rescue Coordination Centre (CMRCC) began work in 2022 coordinating and documenting events in the Central Mediterranean Sea involving people in distress.
+Hand in hand goes the Malta Migration Archive that documents the non-assistance of the Maltese coast guards and reporting the illegal actions of the Libyan actors in the Maltese search and rescue zone.

 The German-based international movement Seebrücke has campaigned since 2018 for the humanitarian rights for people to migrate.

-Organisations with future plans
+Recently emerging organisations

-As of May 2021, the Italian group 'RESQ (people saving people)' had been working on plans to fund and start operating a further rescue ship.
-In July 2021 they announced their acquisition of the Alan Kurdi, which was renamed ResQ PEOPLE; they began preparing the ship for new rescue operations.
+In July 2021, after a period of planning and fund-raising, the Italian group 'RESQ (people saving people)' announced their acquisition of the Alan Kurdi, which was renamed ResQ PEOPLE; they began preparing the ship for new rescue operations.
 RESQ PEOPLE sailed from Borriana on 7 August 2021 to start rescue missions in the central Mediterranean.

+Since then, a number of further ships have been deployed for refugee rescue on the Mediterranean, mostly within existing organisations, to bolster their fleets or replace ageing and uneconomical vessels.
+For various reasons, (some deterred by the uncooperative approach of the Italian authorities within an unsympathetic European framework) some NGOs have ceased operations in the Mediterranean.
+Some new organisations have emerged, notably Compass Collective, Maldusa, Sea Punks, Search and Rescue for all Humans, Solidaire and Zusammenland.

+As of June 2025, the European Union Agency for Fundamental Rights listed 17 vessels (one under maintenance) and three surveillance aircraft still operated on the Mediterranean by NGOs.